oliviamrkw/oliviamrkw/README.md

 - 📫 How to reach me **olivia.markow@mail.utoronto.ca**

-- ⚡ Fun fact **I really want to get into songwriting!
+- ⚡ Fun fact: **I really want to get into songwriting!
 If you have any tips please reach out :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">